Gracia Martore: Education and early career

+Martore was elected to the board of directors for the Associated Press in 2013.
+She went on to be vice chair, and then chair in April 2022.
+In July 2017, Omnicom Group announced it had appointed Martore to its board of directors.

 Awards

-In a 2011 review of the world's most powerful women Martore was cited by Forbes.
+In a 2011 review of the world's most powerful women Martore was included by Forbes.
 She was also named one of Washington's 100 Most Powerful Women by Washingtonian Magazine.
 Institutional Investor magazine named her one of the best CFOs in America and ranked her the Best CFO in America in the publishing and advertising agencies category for three years in a row (2004, 2005 and 2006).
 The Washington Post named her one of the top 10 female executives at major companies in the Washington region.
 In 2006 she was named CFO of the Year by Virginia Business.